Magic Perspectives: Exploring the Essence of Conjuring

 Magic Perspectives is dedicated to publishing thought-provoking books about theatrical magic.
-Our books provide a rich tapestry of magic history, science and methods to inspire magicians to innovate by providing context and background to famous magic tricks.
+Our books provide a rich tapestry of science, history and methods of magic.
+These books aim to inspire magicians to innovate by providing context and background to famous magic tricks.

 The Box Goes-In-Da Box—A Treatise on the Gozinta Boxes

 “There has NEVER been anything like this … until now!
 I’m in awe at the amount of detail and effort and quality!”—Mark Stevens.

 The Jastrow Illusion in Magic—A Treatise on the Boomerang Trick

 The Boomerang Illusion is making a comeback!
 Many magicians think this minor mystery is only for children magicians.
 This book reveals the deeper secrets of this illusion and brings it into the twenty-first century.